ItzBloxxy/Discord-Webhook-Network/README.md

 # 🚀 Discord Webhook Messenger 🚀

 # News! 📰
-DWN 1.3.2 is being worked on and will be released a 1st preview.
+DWN 1.3.2 is being worked on and will be released as a 1st preview.
 I't wont be a stable update.
 Here's the new update leaks:
 - **Improved messages for better understanding**
 - **Faster Script Perfomance**